 CONSTITUTION OF THE MOORPARK COLLEGE ACADEMIC SENATE

-As authorized under Title 5 of the California Administrative Code, Chapter 1, Subchapter 8,
+As authorized under Title V of the California Administrative Code,

 Sections 53200-53205, we, the members of the faculty of Moorpark College, are uniting to form the Moorpark College Academic Senate.
-We are inspired by a common desire to assist

-Moorpark College in vigorously promoting the quality of community college education by

-whatever words and actions are appropriate and necessary.

-We also believe that the Academic Senate is essential for realizing the fullest educational and

-professional potential of each member of the faculty, and for furthering the aims and goals of

-Moorpark College.
-Towards these endeavors we pledge our mutual support and consideration.

 ARTICLE I – NAME The name of this organization shall be The Moorpark College Academic Senate.